Matthew Gannon

-Matthew Kevin Gannon (August 11, 1954 – December 21, 1988) was a CIA officer who was killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland in 1988.
+Matthew Kevin Gannon (August 11, 1954 – December 21, 1988) was an American intelligence officer who worked for the Central Intelligence Agency (CIA).
+He was killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland, in 1988.

-Gannon was an Arabist who spent much of his career serving in the Middle East.
+Early life and family

+Gannon was one of ten children.
+He was raised in San Juan Capistrano, California and St. Michael's Preparatory School (Silverado, California).
+During high school, he worked at Mission San Juan Capistrano, among other jobs.
+He attended the University of Southern California and graduated in 1976.
+After college, he worked as a loan manager for Nationwide Financial.

 He married Susan Twetten, daughter of Thomas Twetten (later Deputy Director of Operations at CIA).
 Matthew and Susan met while her father was Matthew's immediate supervisor.

-He is buried at Arlington National Cemetery and honored with a star on the CIA Memorial Wall.